zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 This project presents the design and optimization of an **end-to-end learning-based vehicle control system**, where a neural network directly maps **vehicle states and reference trajectories to control commands**.

-The goal is to learn a control policy that enables **stable trajectory tracking** in a simulated autonomous driving environment.
+The objective is to learn a control policy that enables **stable trajectory tracking** in a simulated autonomous driving environment.

 This work was conducted at between the **Institute for Intelligent Systems and Robotics (ISIR), Sorbonne University** and **Mines Paris, PSL University**.